 Elementary I students (first to third grade) continue their primary learning of the basics in an environment that provides a concrete introduction to “great stories” that will form the foundation for their future learning in the upper elementary grades.
 Students leave third grade knowing where they are in the universe and when they are in time, and understanding how they fit in to the grand scheme of life on earth.
 Weekly classes in the arts and sciences, as well as physical education and character training, balance their days and enrich their learning experiences.

 ECDS recognizes the evolving maturity of their sixth grade students by providing a transition to middle school as they complete their last year of elementary school.
 This transitional year includes attending regular science labs that reinforce their sixth grade Earth Science curriculum, and attending middle school arts, foreign language, personal development, physical education options and athletics.
-In addition, sixth grade students share the performance stage and share lunch time with middle school students.
+In addition, sixth grade students share the performance stage, sports courts and field, and share lunch time with middle school students.